 Does your company have a staff of IT workers who can monitor the availability of your dedicated servers, install software updates, and check for unauthorized access attempts?
 If you have an IT staff, an unmanaged server is the cheapest dedicated server option.
 If you don't have IT staff, your best bet is to choose a managed dedicated server.
 Although it'll increase your dedicated server price slightly, it'll also eliminate much of the effort required to keep your server in top form.

 Managed dedicated server services include OS updates and patches, server security hardening and monitoring, proactive service monitoring and more.
 At Hivelocity, our managed server techs are on-site within feet of your server 24/7/365.

 Data Center Location

 Many hosting companies offer dedicated servers in data centers around the world.
 It can be beneficial to lease a server in a data center that's close to your customers.
 Close proximity helps to ensure that your website's users will enjoy the best possible performance.
-The location of the data center can affect the cost of a dedicated server, though, due to a variety of variables.
-Real estate can be a premium is some markets, so a dedicated server hosted in New York City for instance will likely be offered at a higher price point than a server located where land and power is less expensive.
+The location of the data center can affect the cost of dedicated servers, though, due to a variety of variables.
+Real estate can be a premium is some markets, so a dedicated server hosted in New York City, for instance, will likely be offered at a higher price point than a server located where land and power is less expensive.

 Data Center Infrastructure

-Ready to configure your dedicated server?
+Ready to configure your dedicated servers?
 Hivelocity is here to help.
 Chat live with a sales agent today to figure out which dedicated server configuration works best for your needs and price point.